tsinghua-fib-lab/DCN/README.md

-# Dual Contrastive Network for Sequential Recommendation with User and Item-Centric Perspectives
+# Mutual Harmony: Sequential Recommendation with Dual Contrastive Network

 This is our TensorFlow implementation for the paper:

-Dual Contrastive Network for Sequential Recommendation with User and Item-Centric Perspectives
+Mutual Harmony: Sequential Recommendation with Dual Contrastive Network

 The code is tested under a Linux desktop with TensorFlow 1.12.3 and Python 3.6.8.